aikawa294224612/HapiFhir_Validation_Example/README.md

 # HapiFhir_Validation_Example
-An example of validating using packages
+An example of validating using packages (TW Core IG Patient as an example)

 ## Description